-Those serving as members of the Remuneration Committee are Joanne Lake (Committee Chairman), Jamie Boot, Gerald Jennings, Peter Mawson and James Sykes.
-John Sutcliffe, Chief Executive Officer, attends in an advisory and supportive role upon request from the Chairman of the Committee.
+Those serving as members of the Remuneration Committee are Gerald Jennings (Committee Chairman), Joanne Lake and Peter Mawson.
+Tim Roberts, Chief Executive Officer, attends in an advisory and supportive role upon request from the Chairman of the Committee.

 Details of the work of the Remuneration Committee are set out in the Annual Report and Financial Statements.